richard-scott/dircmd/README.md

 # dircmd

 **_dircmd_** can save you time when you need to repeat the same commands time and time again.
-For example, when programming in Python you may need to enable your Virtual Environment (virtualenv) each time you start writing code.
+For example, when programming in Python you may need to enable your Virtual Environment (virtualenv) each time you start writing or testing code.
 For example, you may repeatidly use these commands at the start of a session:

     $ cd ~/my_next_great_application
     $ source env/bin/activate

 Great, you are now setup to start coding.
-What if you want to quickly do something else in Python somewhere on the system outside of your current Virtual Environment.
-Say you need to install a pip package in an old application codebase.
+What if you want to quickly do something else in another Python environment.
+For example, lets say you need to install a pip package in an old application codebase.
 You would need to do the following:

     $ deactivate
     $ cd ~/my_previous_great_application